|

 According to the TheFedoraLounge.com, because the hat has a rope type band, instead of a ribbon, it is a Tyrolean style hat.

-No, the paintings were not originals, or even prints they were mock ups done by the art department in the style of the originals.
-See my example below:
+No, the paintings were not originals, or even prints they were mock ups done by the art department in the style

 Would you know which episode Lisa said this: Sometimes a women wonders why I married him why does it happen so often.